 The redwood forests are true wonders of the world — as significant to our planet as the Amazon rainforest, the Great Barrier Reef and the Serengeti.
-Home to the tallest and largest trees on the planet, the redwood forests are also the world’s most effective carbon sink, sequestering three times more carbon per acre than any other known ecosystems.
+Home to the tallest and largest trees on the planet, old-growth redwood forests store more carbon than any other known ecosystems.
 These are the greatest forests in the world.

 Explosive demand for lumber after the 1849 Gold Rush devastated what were once vast, ancient redwood forests that stretched from Central California to Southern Oregon.
 Just 5 percent of the original coast redwood range remains.